Fine Arts Exchange

 Elmwood, NE 68349

 BLIXT ARTS LAB is a nonprofit organization that produces new works for the theatre, inspired by true Nebraska stories.
-BLIXT ARTS LAB also runs an education incubator where they mentor university students to lead creative after-school clubs.
+BLIXT ARTS LAB also runs an education incubator, mentoring university students to lead creative after-school clubs.
 Check out the website to get involved!

 For more information contact: